 If something happens to your iPhone/iPad during the upgrade process, it is very unlikely that data recovery will be possible, so this backup is important.
 If you do need data recovery from other devices, get in touch with us today!

+Can you hear a click?
 As you can probably imagine, unusual sounds coming from your hard drive are not a good thing, but it doesn’t mean that your data is lost forever!
 Check out our post about hard drives to learn a little about how your data is stored.
+If you look below, you can see the tiny head that is responsible for reading and writing data to your drive.

 So what exactly is causing that sound anyway?
 Here is a little video we took from a drive with bad heads to show you what is happening inside the hard drive.